 The best guides don't just know facts about a place — they know it the way you know your own neighbourhood.
 They've walked the trails in different seasons, know which waterfall is best after rain, recognise which bird is calling from a hundred metres away, and can point out the detail you'd walk straight past.
 This kind of knowledge takes years to develop and can't be faked.

-Look for guides who are locals or have spent significant time in the region.
-Ask how long they've been guiding in that specific area, not just how long they've been in tourism generally.
+Look for guides who are locals or have spent significant time in the specific region — not just in tourism generally.
+Ask how long they've been guiding in that particular area.
+A guide who's been on the Gold Coast hinterland trails for ten years knows things that can't be learned from a briefing document.

 Storytelling, Not Lecturing